ATTX-project/ATTX-project.github.io/attx_project/Dissemination-Workflow.md

 ## Services

-Figure 2. depicts thow the workflow plugins and services needed to implement the workflow.
+Figure 2.
+Depicts the workflow plugins and services needed to implement the workflow.

 ![Figure 2.
 Dissemination workflow and the required services](images/dp-services-and-messages.svg)